rubyworks/yaml_command/README.md

   The `slurp` command takes a directory and converts it's contents into a YAML file.

 * **splat** <br/>
-  The `splat` command take a YAML file and converts it into a file directory structure.
+  The `splat` command takes a YAML file and converts it into a file directory structure.
   It is essentially the opposite of slurp.

 * **edit** <br/>